psu-libraries/etda_workflow/README.md

 2. `PARTNER={parter} bundle exec rake db:seed:essential`

 You're good to go from here!
 Any changes made in the project files on your local machine will automatically be updated in the container.
 Run `make restart` to restart the puma server if changes do not appear in the web browser.
 Remember to check the Makefile for more commands.
 If you are running a shell in the web container, you can run all of the rails commands you would normally use for development: ie `rspec, rails restart, rails c, etc.`

-### Not Docker

-System dependencies
-  * rbenv
-  * mysql
-  * yarn - `brew install yarn` for Mac OSX

-To create the database, configure it in database.yml and then run the following commands (skip 'db:seed:essential' if importing an existing database)
-    * `rails db:create`
-    * `rails db:migrate`
-    * `rails db:seed:essential`

-To drop the database, run `rails db:drop`

-After creating the database, run `yarn` to download packages needed for assets In development `webpack-dev-server` can be run to watch live updating of the assets files.
-  Running `RAILS_ENV=production bin/webpack` will build the manifest for production,`RAILS_ENV=development bin/webpack`, and `RAILS_ENV=test bin/webpack` for development and test manifests.
-Production manifest is saved in public/assets, development manifest in public/packs and test manifest in public/packs-test.
-Configuration file is config/webpacker.yml

-  The configuration file `webpack.config.js` contains loaders and plugins for compiling css, jquery, bootstrap, etc.  It also defines where the application source files are located (app/assets/javascript/).
-ETD has three sets of assets:  author, admin, and base.
-Author assets are used in the author layout, Admin assets in admin, and base is used throughout the application.
-The approver pack pulls from all three assets, and is used in the approver layout.

-To generate mocked files run `rake etda_files:create:empty_files[my_file_directory]` from the root directory.
-If "my_file_directory" is not specified, the generated files will be placed in the /tmp directory by default.

 ## Testing